-For this purpose, the Management Board of NOXXON has identified, analysed and assessed existing and potential risks and documented these results and the responsibilities that grow out of them in a risk list.
+For this purpose, NOXXON's Management has identified, analysed and assessed existing and potential risks and documented these results and the responsibilities that grow out of them in a risk list.
 NOXXON updates this list and adds to it on a regular basis.
 The employees of NOXXON are informed about the risk management system and are required to register new or changed potential risks in their area of activity and to make an active contribution to the further development of the risk management system.